 Branching a Repository

-Branch a Git repo
+Create a Git branch

-List the branches on your repository.
+From your terminal window, list the branches on your repository.

 This output indicates there is a single branch, the